Vaginal Infections (cont.)

 - Home care techniques have been used for many years although scientific studies have not proven their effectiveness.

 - Vinegar douches: While many women use a douche to clean themselves after menstrual periods or sexual intercourse, doctors discourage such routine cleansing.
 The vagina is made to cleanse itself.
-Douching may remove the healthy bacteria lining the vagina.
+Douching may disrupt the healthy bacteria lining the vagina.
 By attempting to treat an abnormal vaginal discharge by douching, you might actually worsen the condition.
 Do not douche without your health care provider's knowledge when you have an abnormal discharge, and do not douche for 24 hours prior to seeing the doctor.

 - Eating yogurt that contains live acidophilus cultures (or eating acidophilus capsules): Yogurt acts as a medium for certain good bacteria to thrive.
 Despite popular belief, studies about the benefits of eating yogurt with lactobacillus acidophilus cultures as a way to prevent yeast infection have yielded conflicting results.
 The scientific benefit of consuming yogurt cultures has not yet been proven.